FedScale/FedScale.github.io/_docs/leader_overview/leaderboard.md

 - **External data**: When building your model, indicate whether you use external data (in the form of external pre-trained models, raw text, external unlabeled/labeled data)?
 If “Yes”, please clearly indicate that in your method name above.

-- **Dataset**: The name of an FedScale dataset that you use to evaluate the method.
+- **Dataset**: The name of a FedScale dataset that you use to evaluate the method.

 - **Test performance**: Raw test performance output by FedScale model evaluators, where **average (```torch.mean```) and unbiased standard deviation (```torch.std```) must be taken over 5 different random seeds**.
 You can either not fix random seeds at all, or use the random seeds from 0 to 4.